 Plus, in a houseshare, a monthly budget serves another purpose—proof.
 The next time Dave says you owe him for the electricity bill, you’ll have all the evidence you need to prove otherwise.

-You could work out your monthly budget in less than an hour.
+Work out your monthly budget in less than an hour – it’s that simple.